johnowusuduah/reddit-zeitgeist-app/README.md

 # Reddit Zeitgeist App

-## Do you want to read the hottest submissions on Politics subreddit categorised by sentiment with a BERT Model on AWS Sagemaker Endpoint. (ranked by count of upvotes)?
+## Do you want to read the hottest submissions on Politics subreddit categorised by sentiment with a BERT Model on AWS Sagemaker Endpoint.?

 ### CLICK THE LINK BELOW TO USE THE APP!!